Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 menu.

 menu.
-You could do this by:
+You can do this by:

 Click the “add (+)” button in the list panel